apache/trafficserver/doc/admin-guide/jsonrpc/index.en.rst

 .. note::

-   Traffic Control does support this RPC mechanism for comunication with |TS| .
+   Traffic Control does support this RPC mechanism for communication with |TS| .
 Please check :program:`traffic_ctl` documentation for more details.